kayikc/advent-of-sql-2024-christmas/README.md

   educational = Learning Workshop all other types = General Workshop
 ```
 - Order the list by name in ascending order.
 - Limit the result to only 5 rows.

-### Output Format:
-Provide one row per output in the following format, with no spaces and comma separation:

-In the inputs below provide one row per input in the format, with no spaces and comma separation:

-name,primary_wish,backup_wish,favorite_color,color_count,gift_co

 #### To submit on Day 1:
 In the inputs below provide one row per input in the format, with no spaces and comma separation: